-“There are credit cards that offer varying amounts of rewards and cash back depending on where you choose to shop, rather than on what you actually buy,” says My Bank Tracker’s Simon Zhen, writing for U.S. News & World Report.
-“And since some retailers sell branded gift cards to other stores, you can be earning rewards on purchases that you won’t get if you used a credit card at those stores directly.”
+“There are credit cards that offer varying amounts of rewards and cash back depending on where you choose to shop, rather than on what you actually buy,” said Simon Zhen of My Bank Tracker, for U.S. News & World Report.
+“And since some retailers sell branded gift cards to other stores, you can be earning rewards on purchases that you won’t get if you used a credit card at those stores directly.

 3. Zero credit card interest, zero debt.

 You heard it right: you can pay off your credit card debt, interest free, with the services of a 0% interest credit card.

-“Essentially, you’re paying off the interest-bearing card using the new card, so your balance appears on a new bill, to pay down your debt without interest,” says Kane, who adds that this hacking maneuver could cost you about a 3% transfer fee — a small price to pay for resolving debt.
+“Essentially, you’re paying off the interest-bearing card using the new card, so your balance appears on a new bill, to pay down your debt without interest,” said Kane, who added that this hacking maneuver could cost you a 3 percent transfer fee — a small price to pay for resolving debt.

 4. Free cash back, you say?

 According to Zhen, consumers with a prepaid American Express Bluebird account can earn cash back, with little spending involved, when they reload their accounts with a Vanilla Reload card, found at supermarkets, pharmacies and the like.

-However, according to Zhen, don’t count on this hack to work 100% of the time; more retailers are catching on to this card scheme and have adopted a cash-only policy for the reload cards, preventing you from earning points on your card if you can’t use it towards the purchase.
+However, according to Zhen, don’t count on this hack to work 100 percent of the time; more retailers are catching on to this card scheme and have adopted a cash-only policy for reloadable cards, preventing you from earning points on your card if you can’t use it toward the purchase.